-Paired-ends were first assembled where possible using the make.contigs function through the software mothur [31].
-The number of paired-end reads generated for each sample are detailed in Table 1.
-Contig assembly was performed for each sample using MetaVelvet [32] with a hash length of k=29.
+Paired-end assembly and contig assembly was performed for each sample using MetaVelvet [32] with a hash length of k=29.
+The numbers of paired-end reads generated for each sample as well as the number of contigs generated for each sample are detailed in Table 1.

-Taxonomy classification and comparative viromics
+Taxonomy classification and BLAST-based comparative viromics

 Taxonomic classification was conducted using the web server Metavir [33].
-Due to the limitations of Metavir, which accepts only 300,000 sequences, the longest contigs after pairing the individual reads (Table 1) were selected for analysis.
+Due to the input limitations of Metavir, the longest 300,000 paired reads (Table 1) were selected for analysis.
 Metavir assesses virome composition using the GAAS tool [34].
 BLAST analyses by Metavir were performed using the Refseq complete viral genomes protein sequences database (ftp://ftp.ncbi.nlm.nih.gov/refseq/release/viral/); the release of the database used for comparison was that of Jan 18, 2014.
 This release contained 173,122 protein sequences.
 Our analysis of the sequences contained within the release includes ~65% of the proteins originating from phage genomes.
-In addition to taxonomic classification, Metavir computes rarefaction curves (Supplemental Figure 1).
-Virome comparisons were also calculated for each sample.
-The Metavir method for virome comparisons, as described in Roux et al., 2011, relies on tBLASTx comparisons using a subsample of the sequences pertaining to a virome.viromes based on contig assembly
+In addition to taxonomic classification, Metavir computes rarefaction curves (Figure S1).
+Virome comparisons were also calculated for each sample to other publicly available freshwater viromes using Metavir.
+The Metavir method for virome comparisons, as described in Roux et al. [33], relies on tBLASTx comparisons using a subsample of the sequences pertaining to a virome.

+Comparative analysis of viromes based on contig assembly

+Each of the nine viromes was then assembled in a pair-wise fashion such that reads generated from one sample were assembled to the reads generated from another sample using the MetaVelvet tool [32].
+This cross-sample assembly strategy can identify any similarities in species present within two samples.

 ORF generation

+The twenty longest contigs assembled by MetaVelvet for each sample were examined further.
+ORFs within each of these contigs were predicted using GeneMarkS (Besemer et al. 2001).
+Each predicted ORF was then BLASTed using the blastx algorithm via the NCBI web interface (results not shown).
+BLAST homologies having an e-value less than 10-3 were considered putative hits.
+BLASTs were not limited to only viral records but all records within the non-redundant protein sequences (nr) database.
+While some predicted ORFs produced significant hits, the majority of these hits were to coding regions annotated as “hypothetical proteins”.
+Furthermore, many of the predicted ORFs exhibited no sequence similarities to the nr database.

 Results AND DISCUSSION